QCentroid/qcentroid-docs/docs/platform/see-job-results.md

 To see the results of a job:

 1. Go to the section **Jobs** through the left side menu
+1. Find the job you want to see through its execution time or **job id**
 1. Then, click on the job you want to see, to go to its detail page

 You will see multiple sections with information about your job: